lectorguard/JSerializer/README.md

       sodass custom types standardmäßig deserialisiert werden können DONE
 - Create namespace around the library
 - Write docs inside this readme

+- You can pass dereferenced raw pointers as long as they are not null !!
+- No support for weak_ptr because they can expire
+- Smart pointers are deserialized by calling make_unique or make_shared.
+References need to be updated after deserialization.
+This can be done by overriding the validation virtual function

 ## Usage